rustymotors/server/docs/server.md

 - Linux
   \*\* If you want to try running on Windows it may work, but I'm not going to support it
-- Docker (optional, but only if you want to run Postgres manually)
 - NodeJS

 ### Configure server settings

-In `src/services/shared/config.json`, change the IP address to the external IP of the machine the server is running on
+- In `src/services/shared/config.json`, change the IP address to the external IP of the machine the server is running on;
+- Locate the `sample.reg` file on `src/services/shared` folder, and modify all instances of `192.168.5.20` to be your server's DNS or IP.

 ## Installing